 There are lots of AirBnB apartments and plenty of hotels in Copenhagen but we opted to stay at the Generator Hostel Copenhagen due to its central location and reasonable price.
 We stayed in an en suite family room.
 From the Generator we were able to walk to all the main sights and it’s easy to reach the hostel by public transport from the airport.
 There’s a supermarket round the corner to stock up on picnic provisions and it’s a two minute walk to Kongens Have (the King’s Garden) park should you need to burn a bit of energy before bedtime.
 You can read my full review of the Generator Copenhagen here.

-How long to spend in Copenhagen with kids
+How long to spend in Copenhagen with children

 Is it worth getting the Copenhagen card with kids?